sqlmapproject/sqlmap/Usage.md

-    --identify-waf      Make a thorough testing for a WAF/IPS/IDS protection --mobile            Imitate smartphone through HTTP User-Agent header --offline           Work in offline mode (only use session data) --purge-output      Safely remove all content from output directory --skip-waf          Skip heuristic detection of WAF/IPS/IDS protection --smart             Conduct thorough tests only if positive heuristic(s) --sqlmap-shell      Prompt for an interactive sqlmap shell
+    --identify-waf      Make a thorough testing for a WAF/IPS/IDS protection --mobile            Imitate smartphone through HTTP User-Agent header --offline           Work in offline mode (only use session data) --purge             Safely remove all content from sqlmap data directory --skip-waf          Skip heuristic detection of WAF/IPS/IDS protection --smart             Conduct thorough tests only if positive heuristic(s) --sqlmap-shell      Prompt for an interactive sqlmap shell